 This post may contain affiliate links.
 Please read our disclosure policy.

 This Carrot Cake Loaf is ultra-moist, gently spiced, and naturally sweetened with carrots and golden raisins.
-It’s the kind of loaf you can bake on a lazy Sunday and enjoy all week long – no fancy ingredients, just pantry staples and a whole lot of flavor.
+It’s the kind of loaf you can bake on a lazy Sunday and enjoy all week long with no fancy ingredients, just pantry staples and a whole lot of flavor.
 It also makes a great grab-and-go breakfast or afternoon snack with a cup of coffee or tea.

 If you’re into cozy quick breads like this one, you’ll definitely want to try my Healthy Lemon Loaf, Easy Banana Nut Bread, or Apple Cinnamon Bread.